Your Privacy

 If everything is configured correctly, the API will return a JSON response containing the agent’s detected intent and generated reply.
 This confirms that your setup is working and that you can now integrate conversational queries directly into your applications.

 In practical scenarios, developers rarely rely on raw curl commands for long.
-Instead, you wrap these API calls inside a scripting or programming language — C#, Node.js, Kotlin, or whatever fits your stack.
+Instead, you wrap these API calls inside a scripting or programming language.
 From there, you build services around them: helper functions, reusable modules, microservices, event‑driven workflows, or full backend integrations.
 That’s where the real power shows up, turning simple API requests into scalable, production‑ready conversational experiences.